Jacob-Barhak/DiseaseModelsSBML/README.md

 ### iBioSim directory: contains example generation code and iBioSim processing
 * SBMLExamplesForPaper.py - The python file that generates the SBML examples
 * Example*.xml - Generated SBML code representing example *

-#### iBioSim/projects sub directory - includes iBioSim project files
-* BioSim.prj - An iBioSim project file.
-* disease.sbol - Associated SBOL from the iBioSim project (not used for disease models).
-* disease.sedml - SED-ML file that describes the simulation experiments for the iBioSim project.

-##### iBioSim/projects/Example* sub directory - analysis view to setup simulation for each Example within iBioSim
+* Disease.omex - an archive containing all of the information to reproduce the results.

 #### scripts sub directory - includes results and scripts to plot them
-* Example*.csv - results extracted fron iBioSim simulation for example*
 * plot0*.R - R script to generate the plots for example*
 * plot.R - R script to generate all plots
+* util.R - R script that has a function to export statistics to a csv file.
+* parser.py - a python script to convert tsd to csv files.

-#### figures sub directory - generated plots
+#### stats_analysis sub directory - includes statistical data from iBioSim
-* Example*.png - Generated plot for example*
+* Example*_n=*_*.csv - Includes the min, max, mean, and std. dev. for each variable in each example, for 1, 10, and 100 runs.

 ### MIST directory: contains the reference implementation using MIST
 * Example*.zip - MIST model file before execution of example *